boldsja/readme-generator/readme-gen.md

-## Project Management
+## Readme Generator
 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This project writes a file for managers
+The purpose of this application is to create a Readme file using node and user input in the command line.

 ## Table of Contents
   * [Installation](#installation)